The company Alilaguna owns ferries that connect Marco Polo Airport with the heart of Venice. Get the latest information on rates, tickets, and routes.

 Schedule and frequency

-Alilaguna’s water buses run long hours: The first morning boat leaves the airport at 6:15 am and the last departs at 12:40 am (midnight).
+Alilaguna’s water buses run long hours: The first boat in the morning leaves the airport at 6:15 am and the last departs at 12:40 am (midnight).
 From Piazza San Marco, water buses weigh anchor from 3:50 am until 10:50 pm.

 The route from San Marco to the Airport takes 1 hour and 20 minutes.
 Since the journey is quite long, we recommend it only for those that leave with plenty of time (if you're heading to the Airport) or those who don’t mind taking their time to get to the city centre.